flyteorg/flyte/rsts/howto/authentication/migration.rst

     admin:
       endpoint: dns:///mycompany.domain.com
-      # If you are using the built-in authorization server, you can delete these two lines:
+      # If you are using the built-in authorization server, you can delete the following two lines:
       clientId: flytepropeller
       clientSecretLocation: /etc/secrets/client_secret

 Specifically,

-* **useAuth** is deprecated.
+* **useAuth** is deprecated and will be removed in a future version.
 Auth requirement will be discovered through an anonymous admin discovery call.
 * **tokenUrl** and **scopes** will also be discovered through a metadata call.
 * **clientId** and **clientSecretLocation** have defaults that work out of the box with the built-in authorization server (e.g. if you setup Google OpenID Connect).